-The Film Friendly Texas Program provides training and ongoing guidance on how communities can effectively deal with on-location filming, as well as put their best foot forward in marketing their resources.
+The Film Friendly Texas (FFTX) program provides ongoing training and guidance to help statewide communities effectively accommodate on-location filming and market their communities as filming destinations.
 Whether it's for a two-day television commercial or a two-month feature film, the Texas Film Commission wants every Texas community to be prepared to welcome filmmakers in a way that benefits its residents, businesses and the community.
 Certification in the Film Friendly Texas program sends a message to filmmakers that a city is serious about attracting their business.

 There are three steps for a community to receive certification by the Texas Film Commission as a Film Friendly Community:

 - Attendance at a Film Friendly Texas workshop by a community representative, who will then become that city's point-of-contact for film inquiries.
 Most cities choose a member of their city government, Convention and Visitors Bureau, Chamber of Commerce or Economic Development Corporation.

 - Adoption of filming guidelines, as approved by the Texas Film Commission.

 - Texas Film Commission-approved photo coverage of potential filming locations in the area.
 The photos are submitted for inclusion in the Texas Film Commission's location database, which is used to market Texas locations to filmmakers.